 Our Symbol: The Flaming Chalice

-Our chalice was handcrafted by Mordecai Roth, a sculptor and member of the Sun City Fellowship.
-It was commissioned by early members Bill and Jean Ward and dedicated as a memorial to Cae Fessendan on September 3, 2000 at the start of our seventh year as a Fellowship.
+Our chalice was handcrafted by Mordecai Roth, sculptor and member of the Arizona Sun City Fellowship.
+It was commissioned by early members Bill and Jean Ward and dedicated as a memorial to Cae Fessendan September 3, 2000 at the start of our seventh year as a Fellowship.

 We light our chalice to create a reverent space for reflection, meditation, sharing joys and concerns, and singing.